JasperZhang121/Quant/readme.md

 Just have some fun here.
+Manily focus of Fin side.